-Helen Reinbrecht interned at CASA Berks for her required 120-hour internship.
+Helen Reinbrecht interned at CASA Berks for her internship.
+Read more about her experiences below!

 As a student working towards a Bachelor’s in English I was required to complete a 120 hour internship.
 I worked for CASA Berks as a communications and social media intern.
 CASA stands for Court Appointed Special Advocates and is a national nonprofit that trains volunteers to advocate for children in the foster care system.
 After starting my internship, I quickly learned that as much as my classes at Millersville University taught me how to write and how to research topics to write about, writing as a profession or as an organization demands more in-depth involvement than any of my classes asked of me.